DM-Earth/Cabricality/README.md

 With this pack, you can follow the quests and build your own factory with [Create](https://github.com/Fabricators-of-Create/Create) and [Industrial Revolution](https://github.com/GabrielOlvH/Industrial-Revolution).
 From shoveling clays under valleys to voyaging inside space stations, you can develop the technologies diversely as you want.

 > *This modpack is inspired by [Create: Above and Beyond (CAB),](https://github.com/simibubi/Above-and-Beyond) but reimplemented on the base of the original pack.
-Welcome, challenger, we hope you to enjoy our work!*
+Welcome, challenger, we hope you to enjoy our work[^wiki]!*

+[^wiki]: Feel free to check [Cabricality Wiki](https://github.com/DM-Earth/Cabricality/wiki) when you have any problems!

 <h3 align="center"> English | <a href="docs/readme/zh_cn.md"> 简体中文 </a> </h3>